operator-framework/operator-sdk/doc/user-guide.md

 #### 1. Run as pod inside a Kubernetes cluster

-Run as pod inside a Kubernetes cluster is prefered for production use.
+Run as pod inside a Kubernetes cluster is preferred for production use.

 Build the memcached-operator image and push it to a registry:
 ```